 Stars from their homes in Malibu, experts on five continents, reporters down the street or across the country, and viewers anywhere joining the conversation, all connecting by smartphone, laptop or other IP video device.
-The VCC enables callers to be on the air from where-ever they are: At home, in a stadium, in a car, boat, airplane or bicycle.
+The VCC enables remote contributors to be on the air from where-ever they are: At home, in a stadium, in a car, boat, airplane or bicycle.

 The global growth of video smartphones is inexorable.
 Each can transmit and receive video.
 Each caller is a video crew in her/himself.
 And each caller—where reporter, expert, star, personality, or the rest of us, can be an important part of what VCC calls “Video Caller Television”.
 This is the first new genre of content in a generation (since reality shows in the ‘90s).
 Subjects can be broad, or targeted at a specific platform or distribution niche.
 Topics are unlimited.
 Programs are defined by the creativity of the producers, and a platform’s need for always new, always original content with fresh faces.
 And, unlike conventional TV remote production, every one of the caller-participants can see each other and the host to enable game playing (dating game, anyone), live descriptions over other video, and truly conversational communications.